tjcurington/my-website/README.md

 Repository Purpose

-## Repository Purpose
+## Purpose

-This file is just a readme file.
+The purpose of this file is to provide examples on how to use GitHub together.